pteaton/Restroom-Review/README.md

 4. User has the option to edit their account
 5. User can browse other reviews
 6. User can upload reviews
-7. User can update/delete a review
+7. User can update/edit a review
+8. User can delete their review
-8. User can logout of account
+9. User can logout of account
-9. User can delete their account
+10. User can delete their account

 ### Models